YuanL12/yuanl12.github.io/_posts/2021-08-15-How-to-run-BATS-in-Mac.md

 ```
 g++-10 -o hello_omp.out hello_omp.cpp -fopenmp
 ```
-However, it probably cause some problems, if your g++ is not the correction version.
+However, if you are not lucky enough, it probably cause some problems, because your g++ is not configured correctly (OpenMP might be the biggest problem).
 If so, please see below.

 > **_Attention_**:
 > If you use `g++ -o hello_omp.out hello_omp.cpp -fopenmp` in Mac, it will return an error like `clang: error: unsupported option '-fopenmp'`, and this is because g++ in Mac is default to use clang like `Apple clang version 12.0.0 (clang-1200.0.32.29)` in my case.
 You will need Homebrew to install GCC.
 The details of installation is listed below: